-Any employee who is a vice president or more senior must advise and obtain the prior approval of their Executive Leadership Team leader and the Executive Vice President, People and Communications before joining a board of directors or accepting any paid employment outside of Corus.
-Any employee who is an executive officer must obtain the approval of the CEO prior to joining a board of directors.
+Any employee who is a vice president or more senior must advise and obtain the prior approval of their Executive Leadership Team leader and the CLO before joining a board of directors or accepting any paid employment outside of Corus.
+Any employee who is an executive officer must obtain the approval of a Co-CEO prior to joining a board of directors.